shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 # Reality Studier

-At level 8, you can more easily absorb information about spells.
-As an action, you may use your Reality Observer feature on an ongoing spell effect.
+At level 8, you can more easily absorb information about spells that you see.

-While looking at or thinking about a spell effect that you used Reality Observer on within the past minute, you can use your action to make an ability check in your spellcasting ability.
+You may spend 1 minute studying an ongoing spell effect to make an ability check in your spellcasting ability.
 The DC is equal to 20 plus the spell’s casted level minus your max safe casting level.
-On a success, you figure out how to cast the spell and can cast the new spell without having to complete a long rest.
-On a failure, you don’t figure out the spell, but may try again immediately.
-Either way, you regain 1 spell point.
+On a success, you figure out how to cast the spell and can cast the new spell after a long rest.
+On a failure, you don’t figure out the spell, but may try to study it again immediately.

 # Spell Warp